splunk/splunk-connect-for-snmp/docs/source/gettingstarted.rst

     sudo -E bash -

-* Confirm deployment using ``kubectl get svc -n sc4snmp`` confirm the value of external-ip in the row below matches IP used above
+* Confirm deployment using ``microk8s.kubectl get svc -n sc4snmp``confirm the value of external-ip in the row below matches IP used above

 .. code-block:: bash